apache/incubator-pagespeed-ngx/README.md

     $ curl -s -D- 'http://localhost:8050/some_page/' | grep X-Page-Speed
     X-Page-Speed: 0.10.0.0

-Looking at the source of a few pages you should see various changes, like urls being replaced with new ones like `yellow.css.pagespeed.ce.lzJ8VcVi1l.css`.
+Looking at the source of a few pages you should see various changes, such as urls being replaced with new ones like `yellow.css.pagespeed.ce.lzJ8VcVi1l.css`.

 ### Testing